This page provides general troubleshooting techniques for deployment issues and workarounds for certain scenarios in Application Analytics.

 The Analytics Dynamic Service sends messages to the Events Service where the request body is an array of event segments.
 A business transaction event consists of one or more segments that are related to each other by the business transaction

 requestGUID.
 There are ingestion limits related to messages.

 Event (segment) size: The maximum size of an individual business transaction segment collected by the Analytics Dynamic Service is .1 MB.
 This limit is defined by the

 appdynamics.analytics.message.maxSizeBytesJava system property.
-To change this value, pass it on the command line as a system property when the Java Application Agent is started, for example:
+To change this value, pass it on the command line as a system property when the Java Agent starts.
+For example:

 Events per request: The maximum number of segments per request is defined by the

 appdynamics.analytics.agent.send.batch.items.maxJava system property.
 The default value of this property is 16.
 To change this value, pass it on the command line as a system property when the Java Agent is started.

 - Message Size: This limit refers to the size of a single request body sent to the Events Service, which is usually an array of event segments.
 Publish requests for all event types are limited to 1 MB.
 If the limit is exceeded, you will see exceptions in agent log file and messages in Events Service logs.